 Method 2: Check For Enabled Root Permissions

 In order for most spy apps to function, they need permissions that are not usually granted to normal users.
-This is called “rooting” in Android and “jailbreaking” in iPhones.
+This is called “rooting” in Android (here is how it is done) and “jailbreaking” in iPhones.

 Understandably, spy apps such as mSpy and uMobix need root permissions to achieve their full potential.
 If you think a tracking app was installed on your phone without permission, you can check if your phone was rooted or jailbroken.

 Remember, just the fact that your phone is rooted or jailbroken without your knowledge is already a clear sign that there was some tampering done.
-After all, rooting is not a simple process.
+After all, I can safely say that rooting is not a simple process.
 Someone going through all that trouble must mean that they have an ulterior motive.

-However, before I tell you how to detect rooting or jailbreaking, it’s important to note that many spy apps still function even on non-jailbroken or unrooted phones.
+However, before I tell you how to detect rooting or jailbreaking, it’s important to note that many spy apps still function even on non-jailbroken or unrooted phones, as demonstrated by TechMaish, a personal blog dedicated to tech and social media and discovered by us when we tested spy apps for both Android and iPhone.
 Just because your phone isn’t jailbroken or rooted doesn’t mean there’s no spy software accessing it.

 Detecting A Jailbroken iPhone

 In order to jailbreak your device, apps like Cydia, Pangu, or Sileo need to be installed.
-If one of these apps is present, you can reasonably assume that your phone is jailbroken – or at least was jailbroken in the past.
+If one of these apps is present, you can reasonably assume that your phone is jailbroken – or at least was jailbroken in the past, according to Avast, one of the leaders in cybersecurity.

 To check, follow the steps below: